Verde – Newcastle

 - How long will the tenancy be for?

 All Studios are let on an Assured Shorthold Tenancy for a minimum period of 51 weeks.
 The length of the tenancy will be set out in the Tenancy Agreement.
-For tenancy lengths in shared apartments please contact Newcastle University directly.
+Shared apartments are available on 44 and 51 week tenancies.

 - When can I move in?